 Kratom comes from a tree that grows in Asia and is related to the plants that produce coffee.
-The people in the region it is grown to consume the leaves that create a mild stimulant effect.
+The people in the region are grown to consume the leaves that create a mild stimulant effect.
 This increases energy and physical productivity.
-Other people use kratom to relieve pain or for other medicinal purposes.
-Nowadays, in the US, Kratom can be purchased in many forms like capsules, powder, or leaf form to be brewed into a tea.
-When Kratom is consumed in lower doses, it acts as a stimulant, but when consumed in higher doses, the effects mimic that of opiates and cause sedation and pain relief.
+Other people use Kratom to relieve pain or for other medicinal purposes.
+Nowadays, Kratom can be purchased in many forms in the US, like capsules, powder, or leaf form to be brewed into a tea.
+When Kratom is consumed in lower doses, it acts as a stimulant, but when consumed in higher quantities, the effects mimic opiates and cause sedation and pain relief.

 While the DEA does not classify Kratom as a controlled substance at this time, it is considered a concern in our country.
-In 2016, the DEA sought to make Kratom a Schedule 1 substance stating that it offered zero medical benefits and had a high likelihood of abuse.
-However, after multiple complaints, the DEA chose to reverse their decision and this substance remains legal in the United States today.
+In 2016, the DEA sought to make Kratom a Schedule 1 substance, stating that it offered zero medical benefits and was highly likely to abuse.
+However, after multiple complaints, the DEA chose to reverse their decision, and this substance remains legal in the United States today.

 Does Kratom Show Up on a Urine Test?

-Kratom is not detectable on many standard drug tests such as a 5-panel drug test, but some kratom alkaloids can be identified on certain drug tests that involve urine or blood.
-There is also a drug test that specifically tests for Kratom.
+Kratom is not detectable on many standard drug tests, such as a 5-panel drug test, but some kratom alkaloids can be identified on specific drug tests that involve urine or blood.
+There is also a drug test that tests explicitly for Kratom.
 It is known as a 10-panel drug test.
-When using a 10-panel drug test the substance can be detected for up to 7 days after use but many variables can influence how long the drug can be detected in a person system including:
+When using a 10-panel drug test (and 12-panel/16-panel drug tests), the substance can be detected for up to 7 days after use, but many variables can influence how long the drug can be detected in a person’s system, including:

-- A person’s age: Older people metabolize drugs more slowly than those who are younger.
+- A person’s age: Older people metabolize drugs more slowly than younger people.